akshayabalan/Lex/README.md

 Lex isn't just a chatbot; it's a powerful agent with a unique set of capabilities:

 *   **🧠 Multi-Agent Architecture:** A central "router" agent analyzes user prompts and delegates tasks to specialized agents—a conversational agent for Q&A and a coding agent for autonomous task execution on the host system.
 *   **🛠️ Self-Correction Loop:** Lex can debug itself!
-A "critic" agent analyzes the code execution output for errors.
+A "Child" agent analyzes the code execution output for errors.
 If an error is found, it provides iterative feedback to the coding agent, allowing it to fix its own code and re-attempt the task.
 *   **📚 RAG-Based Memory:** Equipped with a FAISS vector store, Lex has long-term memory.
 It can recall past interactions, learn user preferences, and provide contextually aware responses, becoming more personalized over time.
 *   **🖥️ Full-Stack Desktop Application:** Lex is a complete application with a Flask API backend serving the agent's logic and a responsive, non-blocking PyQt6 GUI for a polished user experience.
 *   **⚡ Hotkey Activated:** The GUI can be summoned and dismissed instantly with a global hotkey (`l` `e` `x`), making it a seamless part of any workflow.